triton-inference-server/server/docs/user_guide/perf_analyzer.md

 Concurrency: 3, throughput: 80.4 infer/sec, latency 37283 usec
 Concurrency: 4, throughput: 83 infer/sec, latency 48064 usec
 ```

+## How Throughput is Calculated

+Perf Analyzer calculates throughput to be the total number of requests completed during a measurement, divided by the duration of the measurement, in seconds.

+### Time Windows

+When using time windows measurement mode (`--measurement-mode=time_windows`), Perf Analyzer will count how many requests have completed during a window of duration `X` (in milliseconds, via `--measurement-interval=X`, default is `5000`).
+This is the default measurement mode.

+### Count Windows

+When using count windows measurement mode (`--measurement-mode=count_windows`), Perf Analyzer will dynamically increase the window duration until `X` requests have completed (via `--measurement-request-count=X`, default is `50`).

 ## Understanding The Output